fsabre/visual-inventory-django/README.md

 ### Fix

-- Rename the app to "visualinventory" and the project to "?"
 - The parent of a Location can't be self or children.
+- It should be possible to create a Category with no location.
 - Optimize queries

 ### Deployment